OneRedOak/sample_ruby_rabbitmq/README.md

 Ruby RabbitMQ Sample
 =====================

-Uses bunny to send and recieve a message through RabbitMQ.
+Uses bunny library to send and recieve a message through RabbitMQ.